 PM for ensuring accountability in govt offices up to grassroots level

-Prime Minister Sheikh Hasina has asked government officials to ensure accountability up to the grassroots level for building Bangladesh into a developed and prosperous country by 2041.
+Prime Minister Sheikh Hasina today asked the government officials to ensure accountability up to the grassroots level's offices for building Bangladesh a developed and prosperous country by 2041.

+The premier said this while addressing the signing ceremony of Annual Performance Agreements (APAs) for the 2023-24 fiscal year at her office here.

-She also urged the top government officials to prepare their successors competent to implement the government's action plans.
+She also urged the top government officials to make their successors competent to implement the government's action plans.

-She said, "Any tough situation can be overcome or even impossible things can be made possible if we go forward showing sincerity towards work, having a sense of self-esteem, ensuring accountability, and staying away from corruption.
+She said, "Any tough situation can be overcome or even impossible things can also be made possible, if we go forward showing sincerity towards work, having a sense of self-esteem, ensuring accountability, and staying away from corruption.
 Today our Bangladesh has proven it."

 In the function, the APA Award for 2021-22 fiscal year and Integrity Award for 2022-23 fiscal year were provided among the government offices and officials for their excellent performance in APA implementation and rendering services.